stoplightio/spectral/README.md

 [Ajv](https://www.npmjs.com/package/ajv) is a JSON Schema validator, and Spectral is a JSON/YAML linter.
 Instead of just validating against JSON Schema, it can be used to write rules for any sort of JSON/YAML object, which could be JSON Schema, or OpenAPI, or anything similar.
 Spectral does expose a [`schema` function](https://meta.stoplight.io/docs/spectral/docs/reference/functions.md) that you can use in your rules to validate all or part of the target object with JSON Schema (we even use Ajv under the hood for this), but that's just one of many functions.

-### I want to lint my OpenAPI documents but don't want to implement Spectral right now.
+### I want to lint my OpenAPI documents but don't want to implement Spectral right now

 No problem!
 A hosted version of Spectral comes **free** with the Stoplight platform.
 Sign up for a free account [here](https://stoplight.io/?utm_source=github&utm_medium=spectral&utm_campaign=readme).

 ### What is the difference between Spectral and Speccy

-[Speccy](https://github.com/wework/speccy) was a great inspiration for Spectral, but was designed to work only with OpenAPI v3.
-Spectral can apply rules to _any_ JSON/YAML object (including OpenAPI v2/v3 and AsyncAPI).
-It's mostly been abandoned now, and is JavaScript not TypeScript.
+[Speccy](https://github.com/wework/speccy) was a great inspiration for Spectral, but has since been abandoned by its maintainers.
+It was designed to work only with OpenAPI v3.
+Spectral can apply rules to _any_ JSON/YAML object (including OpenAPI v2/v3 and AsyncAPI), so you could use this for standardizing Kubernetes manifests or anything else.

 ## ⚙️ Integrations